forketyfork/fibonacci-indent/.junie/guidelines.md

 2. Enable verbose logging in plugin.xml if needed
 3. Test plugin in a separate IntelliJ instance using `./gradlew runIde`
 4. Check IntelliJ Platform documentation for specific plugin development patterns

+## Tools
+- to investigate GitHub Actions failures, you can use the `gh` utility.
+Make sure to call it in such a way as to prevent the paging, e.g., `gh run list --limit 10 | cat`.